Withholding information on Olivia’s murder is protecting killers, police warn

 “If you’ve got information and you’re withholding it, you’re protecting the killers.
 We need your information.
 Provide that information to us and we’ll do the rest.”

-As well as images of Olivia and flowers at the scene of the shooting, the video also features images of Ashley Dale and Sam Rimmer.
+As well as images of Olivia and flowers at the scene of the shooting, the video also featured images of Ashley Dale and Sam Rimmer.

 Council worker Ms Dale was fatally shot in Old Swan, Liverpool, on Sunday August 21.